2020 Departure Dates and Costs

-Day 12 MANU AMAZON LODGE (B,L,D)There are almost 500 bird species recorded in the vicinity of Manu Lodge.
-Some of these species have traditional nests right next to Manu Lodge.
-These "neighbour" species include: Black-tailed Tityra, Yellow- rumped Cacique, Golden-bellied Euphonia, Palm Tanager, Silver-beaked Tanager, and Masked-crimson Tanager.
+Look for Black-tailed Tityra, Yellow- rumped Cacique, Golden-bellied Euphonia, Palm Tanager, Silver-beaked Tanager, and Masked-crimson Tanager.
 The immediate vicinity of the Juarez lake offers you easy and superb sightseeing of: Striated Heron, Wattled Jacana, Yellow-billed Tern, the bizarre Hoatzin, White-winged Swallows, Black-capped Donacobius, and Red-capped Cardinal.
 Other frequent visitors of the Manu Lodge are: Great Egret, Green Ibis, Osprey, and Black-collared Hawk.
-All of them can be easily seen from the lake banks or from our comfortable catamaran.

-At 06:00 o’clock we start our three-hour river journey back to the confluence of the Manu and the Upper Madre de Dios.
-This journey is our last chance to spot a Capybara, the world's largest rodent, or a Tapir, a relative of horses and the rainforest's largest mammal.
+After breakfast, an early morning river journey is our last chance to spot a Capybara, the world's largest rodent, or a Tapir, a relative of horses and the rainforest's largest mammal.
 After about three hours we will reach Boca Manu for a brief stop and to refuel our boat.
 From Boca Manu we will explore the lower portion of the Madre de Dios River where we may have a chance to see large Red-and-Green Macaws perched on the trees or making short and long flights to the rain forest canopy.

 Full day boat cruise on Lake Titicaca to Taquile Island reached in three and a half hours by boat.
 This remarkable community is where islanders still speak Quechua, the language of the Incas, make handicrafts with techniques developed over the centuries.
 A stop enroute at the Uros floating islands.
 Here you can marvel at the traditional life-style of the Uros people and how they live on floating islands in Lake Titicaca.
 Return to the hotel.
 Box lunch included.

-Day 18 PUNO/LIMA (B) Morning at leisure in Puno.
+Morning at leisure in Puno.
 The group might wish to do a ½ day tour to the ruins of Chuito.
-Locally this can be arranged for approximately $10.00 per person.
+Locally this can be arranged for approximately $10 per person.
 Field lunch can also be arranged locally if they prefer to be out longer.